lucasxsong/lshell/README.md

 ./rshell
 ```

 Once the program has successfully compiled, you should see an updated command prompt with your local system and current user logged in.
-This means that you have successfully compiled and run the rshell program.
+This means that you have successfully compiled and run the lshell program.
 Feel free to experiment with basic bin commands that will be covered in the next section.

 However, if the program does not successfully compile, check the repo to make sure that all files have been properly cloned and that you have installed cmake.